hexalellogram/mac-apps-compatibility/monterey.md

-# Mac Apps Compatibility - macOS 13.0 Big Sur
+# Mac Apps Compatibility - macOS 12.0 Monterey

 Note that most, if not all, compatibility assessments are my own.
 I do not take legal responsibility for any of these assessments of compatibility, nor do I guarantee that my assessments are accurate.